oceanprotocol-archive/OEPs/14/README.md

 ![Retrieve metadata of an Asset](images/ASE.002.png "ASE.002")

-No information is going through the Decentralized VM.
+No information is common from Ocean DB.
 The retrieval of an Asset involves the following implementations:

 #### Ocean Agent API